Irritable Bowel Syndrome – IBS – Homeopathic treatment

 Bloating or flatulence

-A feeling of bloating, generally aggravated by certain foods such as cheese, fried food, and dairy products, can be one of the symptoms.
+One of the symptoms can be bloating, which is generally aggravated by certain foods such as cheese, fried food, and dairy products.
 The release of gases tends to bring temporary relief to the patient.

 Pain in the upper and lower abdominal areas

-This is the most common of all symptoms of IBS, as pain is felt in the abdomen part of the body.
+This is the most common symptom of IBS, as pain is felt in the abdomen.
 The pain comes in various forms and varies among individuals.
 Some people experience sharp pains, while others only experience dull pains that subside with the passage of stool.

 Mucous in stools